Water Festival Bangkok

 Kao San Absolute Madness

 The Wildest crowd, water fights no stop, crazy but everybody has fun.
 Podium with dancers, bars cover with plastic shelters.
 Although the police control at the entrances and don’t allow alcohol, you still can buy all once in the street.
-But don’t forget it’s hot, can reach 40 Celsius.
+But don’t forget it’s hot, it can reach 40 Celsius.
 Going there

 Soy Cowboy and Soi Nana Happy Time

-If you think Kao San road or Silom is too crowded, try both highlight nightspot of Bangkok, Soi Cowboy, and Nana.
+If you think Kao San Road or Silom is too crowded, try both highlight nightspot of Bangkok, Soi Cowboy, and Nana.
 My preference going to Soi Cowboy.
 As soon you are in you get absolutely wet!
-Short street but you can easily spend hours there, good atmosphere.
+Short street but you can easily spend hours there, a good atmosphere.
 BTS, MRT Asoke station.
 Nana BTS station

 Siam Square.
 The place for the teens.
 Loud music.
 BTS Siam station

 Royal City Avenue.
-Known as RCA, street parties and the biggest event S20 festival for 20+.
+Known as RCA, street parties, and the biggest event S20 festival for 20+.
 Rama 9 MRT and taxi.